KarthikRagula/DataValidation_After_Migration/README.md

 This will generate an executable in the `dist` folder.

 ## Usage
-1. Build manually from the code or Download the `validation_script` file from the `dist` folder.
+1. Build manually by downloading the code or Download the `validation_script` file from the `dist` folder.
 2. Place a `.env` file in the same directory as the script.
 3. Run the script using the following format:
    ```sh